 How is a liquidity transaction structured?

 In a company-sponsored transaction, the company will need to decide which stockholders may sell their shares and what limits, if any, to place on those sales.
 For example, it is not uncommon to limit a liquidity transaction to current employees of the company, to provide a reward for their years of effort and value creation.
-In that scenario, it is fairly typical to limit the amount any one employee may sell to a small percentage of his or her vested shares (e.g., 10%), to ensure that the employee continues to have meaningful equity incentives going forward.
+In that scenario, it is fairly typical to limit the amount any one employee may sell to a small percentage of their vested shares (e.g., 10%), to ensure that the employee continues to have meaningful equity incentives going forward.

 What are the legal issues a company should consider when structuring a liquidity transaction?

 As with any securities transaction, you should consult with the company’s legal and tax advisors in advance, to ensure that all required approvals are obtained, to determine the appropriate tax, reporting and withholding requirements and to prepare documentation appropriate for the transaction structure.
-The following table summarizes some of the legal considerations that a US company considering a liquidity transaction should take into account.
+The following table summarizes some of the legal considerations that a U.S company considering a liquidity transaction should take into account.

 |Securities law||Disclosure: As with any transaction involving stock, the parties may have liability for failure to disclose relevant material, nonpublic information to the other parties.
 This is particularly important when the sellers do not have board-level information about the company.
 Whether the company has any liability exposure will depend on the degree of company involvement and the relevance of any undisclosed information.|